HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

 #### Matrices

-As mentioned above, image-based transcriptomics output data adhere to existing Matrix Service specifications and can be served "as is" for the imaging prototype.
-Additional information on cellular geometries and QC will be provided as a supplementary metadata zarr archive.
+As mentioned above, image-based transcriptomics output data include a gene expression matrix and related metadata that are compatible with matrix service requirements and should be no more difficult to convert than the output of a sequencing assay

 However, other imaging experiments will likely require extending how features (genes) are named to support a broader set of features